Features

 Balance & records

-Keep the actual money story clear: who paid, who repaid, what changed, and where the balance stands now.
+Keep the actual money story clear: who paid, who repaid, what changed, what was shared, and where things stand now.

 Running balances